 The Fallacy of Arguing From Silence

-4hat we have is yet another person committing the fallacy of arguing from silence.
-Just because no one -- except the 4iblical writers -- wrote about a historical event, does not mean it did not happen.
+What we have is still another person committing the fallacy of arguing from silence.
+Just because no one—except the Biblical writers—wrote about a historical event, does not mean it did not happen.

 Humanists are intelligent people.
-They know that are argument from silence is no argument at all.
-Historical silence may be interesting to note, but it does not provide any proof at all.
-And besides, the historical record IS NOT silent.
-We have multiple accounts of these events from the gospel writers.
+They know that most arguments from silence are no argument at all.
+Historical silence may be interesting to note, but it typically does not provide anything of consequence.

 Because the Bible writers were biased?
 So is Julius Caesar in recording his victories in his Gallic Wars.
 He wants to make himself appear as perfect and great as possible.
 So is Josephus.
 He had to keep his Roman patrons happy.
-And it is VERY obvious that the humanist who wrote the web page I've been debunking is VERY biased.
-So why should you believe anything the humanist says?
+In addition, it is VERY obvious that the humanist who wrote the web page I have been debunking is VERY biased.
+Based on humanist standards, why should you believe anything the humanist says?

 Robert Ingersoll - Questions Answered

 BTW, who was Robert Ingersoll?
-He was a a well-known orator in the 19th century, nicknamed "The Great Agnostic," he was a lawyer who dedicated his life to the destruction of Christianity in defense of agnosticism.
+He was a well-known orator in the 19th century, nicknamed "The Great Agnostic," he was a lawyer who dedicated his life to the defense of agnosticism.

 The Bethlehem Star - Why is it that only the "wise men" noticed the star?

-Who were the Magi (wise men) and why would they react to a bright star?
-It is thought they were Chaldeans, descendants of the Magi in Babylon in Daniel's day.
-Daniel was chief over the Magi and it is thought he taught them about the prophecies in scripture.
-Prophecies, with a proven record of being true, would have been something that greatly interersted them.
-The prophecies Daniel taught them remained a part of their "database" so that when their decedents noticed the star, they made the connection with some of the prophecies and, of course, they'd want to investigate.
-That's what Magi did.
-So they went to Jerusalem, the center of Daniel's religion and the place that would most likely have information about the prophecies and the the prophesied king.
+Who were the Magi (wise men)?
+They were most likely Chaldeans, descendants of the Babylonian Magi in Daniel's day.
+Daniel was chief over the Magi and it he probably taught them about the prophecies in scripture—it would have been something they would be very interested in learning.
+The prophecies Daniel passed on to them remained a part of their "database" so that when their decedents noticed the star, they made the connection with the prophecies and wanted to investigate... and so they went to Jerusalem, the center of Daniel's religion.
+The place that would most likely have information about the prophecies and the prophesied king.

-Everybody else probably noticed the star...
+Many other people probably noticed the star...
 "Wow!
 Cool.
-Look at that bright star." and then went about their normal business.
+Look at that bright star!"
+Then they went back to their normal lives.

 What About The Graves Opening And People Coming Out?